Lenore Anderson – Executive Director

 Stephanie has participated on numerous panels and conferences, raising awareness and sharing solutions to develop programs and strategies that create spaces where young women can heal, grow and thrive.
-A third-generation San Franciscan, she graduated from the University of San Francisco cum laude and lives in San Francisco with her teenage son, Herbert.
+A third-generation San Franciscan, she graduated from the University of San Francisco cum laude and lives in San Francisco with her teenage son.

-Mike Smith – Communications Director
+Mike Smith – Director of Communications and Administration

 Mike joined Californians for Safety and Justice after 10 years at Fenton Communications, a public relations firm that helps nonprofit and public interest campaigns accelerate social change.
 At Fenton, he provided branding, medial relations and strategic counsel to organizations ranging from The James Irvine Foundation to Green For All to the Public Policy Institute of California.
 Starting in 2002, he helped the Polly Klaas Foundation launch its Amber Alert Now campaign, which worked with law enforcement agencies and policymakers to create Amber Alerts in California, all remaining states as well as national legislation to coordinate these life-saving systems.